baccigalupi/CalOrders/Artifacts/README.md

 "about.html" will have a corresponding view model named "about.js".
 Views are composed of HTML, CSS, and JavaScript tags and are editable in any editor.

-The following is an example view showing Knockout data binding in action.
+The following code snippet is taken from a CalOrders JET view showing Knockout data binding in action.

 ```
  <div class="oj-flex-item">